source-foundry/alt-hack/README.md

 # uni0030 touch 35,36,56 y -1.0 @12,13,14
 ```

 or simply delete the heading line `# U+0030 zero glyph ID 548` and the individual instruction lines below that level for the U+0030 glyph.
-Repeat this for any values that are included for your glyph changes in each of the four control instructions files BEFORE you attempt to build your new files.
+Repeat this for any values that are included for your glyph changes in each of the four control instructions files before you attempt to build your new files.

 #### Build new fonts